husseini2000/Bike-Sales/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please look at the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+I would like to express my gratitude to Alex The Analyst for his insightful YouTube channel.
+His tutorials and explanations have been invaluable in enhancing my understanding of data analysis techniques and tools.
+You can check out his channel [Alex The Analyst](https://www.youtube.com/c/AlexTheAnalyst).

 ## Contact